-... instructions waiting in RS may copy the result (if they need it) ...
+\ldots instructions waiting in RS may copy the result (if they need it) \ldots

-\dots the result is written into the register map \dots
+... the result may be written into the register map ...

 ... the status (hopefully complete, but there could have been an exception) is written into the reorder buffer.